AdaCore/gnatstudio/docs/users_guide/extending.rst

 Your documentation files can contain the usual HTML links.
-In addition, GPS treats links starting with '%' specially and considers them as script commands to execute instead of file to display.
+In addition, GPS treats links starting with '%' specially and considers them as script commands to execute instead of files to display.
 The following examples show how to insert a link that, which clicked by the user, opens a file in GPS::

   <a href="%shell:Editor.editor g-os_lib.ads">Open runtime file</a>